d-kiselev/waves-mining-probability/README.md

 Mining probability in Waves blockchain.

 # Input
-Address for which it is needed to calculate the probability of mining.
+Address for which it is needed to calculate the probability of mining (is equal to stake share of the address).

 # Output